 Occupational therapy (OT) is dedicated to helping patients learn the skills that are vital to their daily functioning.
 “Occupation” doesn’t mean having a job – it means whatever the client wants or needs to do to access and enjoy their daily life.

 Occupational therapists are specialists in building fine motor skills.
-Fine motor skills include any small muscle movement and includes tasks such as:
+Fine motor skills include any small muscle movement.
+So, if you were wondering why a child would need occupational therapy, it is to improve on tasks such as:

 - Buttoning, zipping, and tying